If I could take me from that room, I would never give me back (2024)

 Technical Assistance: Jeff Griffin

-Influenced by her research in Crip Theory (an interdisciplinary field that connects Disability Studies and Queer Theory) as well as her embodiment as a disabled dancer, artist Kym McDaniel uses performance and moving images to question how bodies, objects, and technologies are traditionally used.
+Influenced by my research in Crip Theory (an interdisciplinary field that connects Disability Studies and Queer Theory) as well as my embodiment as a disabled dancer, this installation uses recycled materials as objects with a new functionality, questioning how the performance of everyday objects and are bodies are traditionally used.

 The 3-channel video leading viewers into the space uses thermal printed images, a photographic technique where images are printed with heat and fade after exposure to light and time.
-McDaniel transferred the thermal images to digital video, then burned the video onto VHS tapes.
+I transferred the thermal images to digital video, then burned the video onto VHS tapes.
 The VHS tapes will play and rewind continuously throughout the duration of the exhibit.
-The process mirrors the surprising, improvisational, and endurance-based work involved in trauma recovery.
-Scrolling text in the video invites both the artist and audience to envision a “different future”.
+This reverse-process was improvisational as I did not know if the images on the tape would eventually fade, disappear, or corrode over time, much like my relationships with embodied trauma, pain, and memory.

-This installation was premiered at the Utah Museum of Contemporary Art, July 5 - October 19, 2024.
-Please visit Utah Museum of Contemporary Art link.
 Thank you Cecelia Condit, B Charles, Dusty Prebble, Merel Noorlander, Sammy Cunningham, Missy Weeks, Abbey Young, Michael Callahan, Hannah Hamalian, Isaac Brooks, Steven Chodoriwsky, & J MSA.
+Utah Museum of Contemporary Art Link.